acadeau/chat_redis/README.md

 # chat_redis

-The purpose for this project use `SUBSCRIBE` and `PUBLISH` of redis command to have a chat.

-I used Rust to learn this language.
+A chat app in terminal using `PUBLISH`/`SUBSCRIBE` of redis and Rust for learning purpose.

 ## Dependencies :